 Helen Keller is also a Cancer Sun, Pisces Moon.
 (Chart) Like SeaSat, she was technically blind and deaf yet she too could see (sense) as well at night as during the day.
 Given this pairing’s attunement to the watery realms of emotions maybe it’s no surprise that the first word Keller was able to communicate was “water”.
 (Source) The moment Keller was able to spell out “water” was famously dramatized in the 1962 movie Miracle Worker:

 According to astrologers Suzi and Charles Harvey, a metaphoric image for the Cancer Sun, Pisces Moon individual is, “An artist teaches recuperating patients to paint images of their dreams in soft water colors.”
 (Source) That’s an uncannily accurate metaphor for SeaSat.
 It’s obviously not a literal artist who teaches recuperating patients to paint with water colors but its technologies have enabled scientists to produce incredibly moving images of the Earth’s oceans.
 Should the patient – in this case humanity – ever commit to recuperating its oceanic realms (of emotions) then SeaSat’s legacy will play a role similar to that of the artist in the Harveys’ image.
+Thirty five years after it was launched, climatologists and oceanographers are still combing through the wealth of information it generated for information on how the oceans work.
+(Source)

 The Harveys’ second metaphoric image for the Cancer Sun, Pisces Moon individual is, “A lone sailboat offshore . . .”
 (Source) Take a look at NASA’s original drawing of SeaSat, pictured above, as it matches up nearly literally to the Harveys’ metaphoric image for this pairing.